-The AD9627 dual ADC design can be used for diversity reception of signals, where the ADCs are operating identically on the same carrier but from two separate antennae.
+The AD9640 dual ADC design can be used for diversity reception of signals, where the ADCs are operating identically on the same carrier but from two separate antennae.
 The ADCs can also be operated with independent analog inputs.
-The user can sample any fs/2 frequency segment from dc to 200 MHz, using appropriate low-pass or band-pass filtering at the ADC inputs with little loss in ADC performance.
-Operation to 450 MHz analog input is permitted but occurs at the expense of increased ADC noise and distortion.
+The user can sample any fs/2 frequency segment from dc to 200 MHz using appropriate low-pass or band-pass filtering at the ADC inputs with little loss in ADC performance.
+Operation to 450 MHz analog input is permitted but occurs at the expense of increased ADC distortion.

-In nondiversity applications, the AD9627 can be used as a base-band or direct downconversion receiver, where one ADC is used for I input data, and the other is used for Q input data.
+In nondiversity applications, the AD9640 can be used as a base-band receiver, where one ADC is used for I input data and the other is used for Q input data.